Trendyol/dom-event-tracker/README.md

 ## Event Types
 ### Seen
 Whenever an element is visible in the users screen it fires `seen` event.
+IntersectionObserver without threshold.

 ### Click
 Whenever user clicks an item, it fies `click` event.